 Materials

 Is your house made of bricks?
 Wood?
-Although the walkway exists outside the house, the materials you choose should work and blend perfectly with the ones used inside the house.
-This doesn’t mean, however, that you should pick an exact match for your walkway.
+Although the walkway exists outside the house, the materials you choose should work and blend with the ones used inside the house.

 Poured concrete walkways are quite easy to install, but regular maintenance is needed.
 While your concrete walkway can serve as an outdoor play area for your kids, it’s prone to cracking and you’ll have to seal it frequently.